ingerman.com Listed by chaos Ransomware Group

 On June 26, 2026, Ingerman, a developer and manager of multifamily housing communities across the Mid-Atlantic, appeared on the leak site of the Chaos ransomware group.
 The listing indicates that internal files were exfiltrated during a ransomware attack, with the number of affected individuals still unknown.

-Confirmed Details from Reporting
+Reported Details from Reporting

 Public reporting indicates that Chaos actors gained access to Ingerman’s systems, encrypted data, and then exfiltrated files before demanding payment.
-The leak site posting on June 26, 2026, confirms that sensitive internal documents were taken.
+The leak site posting on June 26, 2026, states that sensitive internal documents were taken.
 Available reporting describes the exposed material as internal files, though the precise volume and specific data types have not been publicly detailed.
 The company has not yet issued a formal statement confirming the breach or clarifying what customer, employee, or resident information may have been involved.

 Why This Matters for You and Your Family